chatox/networks-science-course/practicum/ps05_networks_from_text.md

 counts = {}
 ```

 Each key in the dictionary will be a tuple `(author, mention)` where `author` is the username of the person who writes the message, and `mention` the username of someone who is mentioned in the message.
-To update the dictionary, we use this code:
+To update the dictionary, use this code while you are reading the input file:

 ```python
 for mention in mentions: